Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 \subsection{Overview of the present paper: Finite energy global well-posedness}

-In the work of Klainerman-Machedon \cite{Klainerman:1995hz}, as pointed out earlier, finite energy global well-posedness was a rather easy corollary of the $H^{1}_{x}$ local well-posedness proof thanks to the fact that in the (local) Coulomb gauge, the conserved energy $\bfE(t)$ essentially controls $\nrm{(A_{i}, F_{0i})(t)}_{H^{1}_{x} \times L^{2}_{x}}$.
+In the work of Klainerman-Machedon \cite{Klainerman:1995hz}, as pointed out earlier, finite energy global well-posedness was an easy corollary of the $H^{1}_{x}$ local well-posedness proof, thanks to the fact that in the (local) Coulomb gauge, the conserved energy $\bfE(t)$ controls $\nrm{(A_{i}, F_{0i})(t)}_{H^{1}_{x} \times L^{2}_{x}}$.
 However, in the temporal gauge, making use of the conserved energy $\bfE(t)$ is not as straightforward since $\bfE(t)$ only controls certain components (namely, the curl) of the full gradient of $A_{i}(t)$.
-We remind the reader that this was referred to as Issue C in \S \ref{subsec:intro:motivation}.
+We remind the reader that this was referred to as the issue of (Energy estimate) in \S \ref{subsec:intro:motivation}.

-Nevertheless, it is another remarkable property of the novel approach that Issue C can also be resolved, and therefore finite energy global well-posedness of \eqref{eq:hyperbolicYM} can be proved.
-Our proof proceeds roughly in three steps, each of which uses the conserved energy $\bfE(t)$ in a crucial way.